robert-samal/lean-class/README.md

 lake exe cache get
 ```

-Now open the folder `formalising-mathematics-notes` which you just created, using VS Code's "open folder" functionality.
-You will find all the exercises for the course inside a subdirectory called `FormalisingMathematics2025` (don't confuse these two
+Now open the folder `lean-class` which you just created, using VS Code's "open folder" functionality.
+You will find all the exercises for the course inside a subdirectory called `Class_materials` (don't confuse these two
 directories!
 One has hyphens, the other does not).
 ## Online play